AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task2_DaysBetween/README.md

      ```

 3. **Generate the unit tests**:
-   - Open the chat window and use the `/test` command to generate unit tests for the endpoint.
+   - Open the chat window and use the `/tests` command to generate unit tests for the endpoint.
 You will need to tag `@workspace` to give your assistant access to the project files.
    - Review the generated tests and run them to validate the endpoint's functionality.
+    ```
+      cd 01 - Exercise/
+      dotnet test
+    ```

 ---

 ### What You’ll Learn
-- How to create a REST API endpoint that accepts and validates query parameters.
+- How to create a REST API endpoint that accepts and validates query parameters in C#.
-- How to perform business logic using Java’s `LocalDate` and `ChronoUnit` classes.
+- How to perform business logic using C#'s `DateTime` and `TimeSpan` classes.
-- How to handle invalid input gracefully using exception handling in **Spring Boot**.
+- How to handle invalid input gracefully using exception handling in **ASP.NET Core**.

 ---

 ### Additional Challenges
 1. Modify the endpoint to also return the number of weekdays between the two dates.
 2. Add unit tests for the endpoint to validate its functionality and error handling.
-3. Experiment with GitHub Copilot by prompting it to generate additional validation logic (e.g., checking if a date is in the future).
+3. Experiment with GitHub Copilot by prompting it to generate additional validation logic (e.g., checking if a date is in the future, different format (ex: Japanese format)).

 ---

 ### Troubleshooting
-- **Error**: `The declared package does not match the expected package`:
-  Ensure the `Task2DaysBetweenController.java` file is placed in the folder:
-  `src/main/java/com/deep_session/exercices/tasksTask2_DaysBetween/`.

 - **Date Parsing Errors**:
   If you receive an error message about invalid date formats, ensure the query parameters are in `YYYY-MM-DD` format.

 - **Port Already in Use**:
-  If the application fails to start, check if another application is using port `8080` or modify the port in `application.properties`.
+  If the application fails to start, check if another application is using port `8080` or modify the port in `properties\launchSettings.json`.

 ---

 ### Using GitHub Copilot Efficiently
 - **Prompt Suggestions**: Write clear, concise prompts to get accurate suggestions.
 For example:
-  - `"Create a GET endpoint in Spring Boot to calculate days between two dates with validation."`
+  - `"Create a GET endpoint in .NET 8 to calculate days between two dates with validation. {Provide example of the intended behavior}"`
-  - `"Add error handling for invalid date formats in a Spring Boot REST API."`
+  - `"Add error handling for invalid date formats in a .NET 8 REST API."`
 - **Experiment**: Try different prompts and see how Copilot adapts its suggestions.

 ---